JavaScript is required

 A child's TLDS summarises their abilities and approaches to learning.
 It promotes continuity of learning for children transitioning into primary school.

-The Online Transition Learning and Development Statement (Online TLDS) tool will reopen on Monday 10 July 2023.
+The Online Transition Learning and Development Statement (TLDS) tool reopened on Monday 15 July 2024.

 • summarises a child's learning and development